cloudmesh-community/fa19-516-147/project/report.md

-##  Implementation of Data Pipeline & consumtion API
+##  Data Management on Cloud  / Managing Multi Cloud data
 Harsha Upadhyay

 ## Objective

+Objective of this project is to perform data management activities on Cloud DB by abstracting ,loading and accessing data into Cloud DB .

-Objective of this project is to design and implement data pipeline to load CSV data into Cloud environment and make it available for consumption through REST API.
+/%Objective of this project is to design and implement data pipeline to load CSV data into Cloud environment and make it available for consumption through REST API.%/

 ## Design Components

 * Source Data / File residing in cloud or On-prim
-* Data pipeline design
+* Data abstract
-* Target table design (in cloud)
+* Target table design (in multiple cloud)
-* REST API design (to surface edata from cloud table and make availble for consumtion )
+* REST API design (to surface data from cloud table and make availble for consumtion )

 ## Technology Used